Humidity can be a huge factor that really impacts your home’s comfort. It can also contribute to a lot of problems if not dealt with.

 Basement dehumidifier settings

-Basement humidifiers like this popular hOmeLabs dehumidifier model can prevent mold, keep “musty” odors under control, and make your additional basement space safe for breathing.
+Basement humidifiers like No products found. can prevent mold, keep “musty” odors under control, and make your additional basement space safe for breathing.
 Many dehumidifiers have attachment points for drain hoses which can be routed to a drain or sump pit to avoid having to the water collection container.

 Basements are quite a bit different from the rest of your home.
 This is primarily due to being surrounded in most cases by soil that’s high in moisture.
 Because of this, humidity levels down there are a source of odors and mold if you don’t take action.